Sunderland Back Pain related pages:

-Most people find easier to manage flare up that happens the same day as an activity.
-This makes it easier to identify your ‘triggers’ and modify activity based on this, such sitting after walking for a prolonged period or taking breaks from sitting long periods when at work.
+Most people find it easier to manage a flare up that happens on the same day as an activity.
+This makes it easier to identify your ‘triggers’ and modify your activity based on this, such sitting after walking for a prolonged period, or taking breaks from sitting for long periods, whilst at work.

-Many people can become very frustrated by flare ups and this can lead to anger and frustration.
+Many people can become very frustrated by flare ups and this can lead to anger.
 These kinds of negative feelings can have an adverse effect and in fact increase pain.
 For this reason, it is important to remember that flare ups do not mean harm and will improve with the right management plan

 Work environments can vary significantly for each person, whether this is desk based and sitting for long periods or manual work involving lots of lifting and carrying.
 The important things to remember are that our backs are like any other muscles in our bodies and can become tired.